Write unit test in Python

 Now that we have the structure of our test class we can implement each test method.

-Unit tests are called this way because they test units of your code, in this case the behaviour of the methods in the class User.
+Unit tests have this name because they test units of your Python code, in this case, the behavior of the methods in the class User.

-Each unit test should be designed to verify that the behaviour of our class is correct when a specific sequence of events occurs.
-As part of each unit test you provide a set of inputs and then verify the output is the same you expected using the concept of assertions.
+Each unit test should be designed to verify that the behavior of our class is correct when a specific sequence of events occurs.
+As part of each unit test, you provide a set of inputs and then verify the output is the same as you expected using the concept of assertions.

 In other words, each unit test automates the manual tests we have executed previously.

-In practice the unittest framework provides its own assertion methods.
+In practice, the unittest framework provides its assertion methods.
 We will use the following in our tests:

 • assertEqual